Youth Development

 Pregnant/Parenting Support![]()

 EGUSD’s Teen Parent Program (TPP) provides resources, education and case management support to pregnant and parenting students within the district.
-The Teen Parent Program operates out of the Student and Family Empowerment Office.
+The Teen Parent Program operates out of the Health and Nursing Services Office.

 Learn more about EGUSD's Teen Parent Program (TPP)